axibase/atsd/rule-engine/notifications/custom-zendesk.md

 ![](./images/rule_test_commands.png)

 The value causes the condition to evaluate to `true`, which in turn triggers the notification.
-To verify that an alert was raised, open **Alerts > Open Alerts** and check that an alert for the `test_m` metric is present in the **Alerts** table.
+To verify that an alert is raised, open **Alerts > Open Alerts** and check that an alert for the `test_m` metric is present in the **Alerts** table.

 ![](./images/zendesk_alert_open.png)

-Check the Zendesk request to make sure the new comment was added.
+Check the Zendesk request to ensure the new comment is added.

 ![](./images/zendesk_test.png)